-Billy Penn Studios is a historical industrial textiles warehouse that has been beautifully transformed into a wedding venue.
-Located in the Olde Kensington section of Philadelphia, it features the Glass Annex, Alloy Room, and Alloy Loft.
+First, let’s take you to Billy Penn Studios.
+It is a historical industrial textiles warehouse that has been beautifully transformed into a wedding venue.
+The unique space is in the Olde Kensington section of Philadelphia.
+It features several options to host private events: the Glass Annex, Alloy Room, and Alloy Loft.

 Photo: BLDG39 at the Arsenal

 BLDG39 at the Arsenal is in the Bridesburg section of the city.
 Originally a paint shop, you’ll be drawn to this new industrial chic Philadelphia wedding venue that dates to 1917.
 In fact, it boasts 2,600 square feet of event space with high ceilings.

 In addition, you’ll find exposed metal rafters with modern touches.
 Furthermore, it has a surprise.
 Its unique garage door opens to an additional 1,000 square feet of outdoor space.

 Casablanca has reemerged from a former meat packing factory to a glorious industrial chic Chester County wedding venue.